Extension Faculty

 - Evaluate and report the impact of programs

-- Provide assistance in developing youth programming and education on topics of expertise
+- Assist in developing youth programs and education on topics of expertise

 - Seek out agriculture and natural resource needs in the state and then develop and carry out appropriate responses to meet needs